Avg: 2.5 from 2 votes

 The first pitch is short, but steep, with the crux (~10a) being awkward hand jamming over a bulge.
 Despite the appearance at the bottom, you do not chimney here -- the start has a layback flake on the left side of the chimney.
 Ends just below the chimney, or continue by linking it with P2.

-Pitch two goes through the chimney.
+Pitch two goes through the chimney (that is "through", not just up -- you kind of vanish inside of it).
 When you exit above the chimney, follow the fist-wide hands crack (crux) to a ledge in a corner system.

 For pitch three, follow the corner to the top.